A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Properties of closed billiard trajectories

-Clearly, the converse is not true: We can imagine an affine subspace $V\subset\R^n$ such that the section $T\cap V$ of $T$ can be translated into $\mathring{T}$.
-Then every closed billiard trajectory $p$ in $T\cap V$ can be translated into $\mathring{T}$.
-But by Lemma \ref{Lem:Bezdek}(iii) then $p$ cannot be a closed billiard trajectory in $T$.
+Clearly, the converse is not true: We can imagine an affine subspace $V\subseteq\R^n$ such that the section $T\cap V$ of $T$ can be translated into $\mathring{T}$.
+Then, every closed billiard trajectory $p$ in $T\cap V$ can be translated into $\mathring{T}$.
+But by Lemma \ref{Lem:Bezdek}(iii), then, $p$ cannot be a closed billiard trajectory on $T$.

-In Section \ref{Sec:Examples} (cf. \textit{Examples A, B, C} and \textit{D}) we will see that generally the length minimality of a closed billiard trajectory in $T$ is not invariant under going to (smallest) affine sections of $T$ containing the closed billiard trajectory.
+In Section \ref{Sec:Examples}, we will see that, generally, the length-minimality of a closed billiard trajectory on $T$ is not invariant under going to (inclusion minimal) affine sections of $T$ that contain the closed billiard trajectory.

-For what follows it will be useful to reformulate the billiard reflection rule in the sense of the following Proposition \ref{Prop:System}.
-For that we denote the $(n-1)$-dimensional unit sphere of $\R^n$ by $S^{n-1}$.
+For what follows, it will be useful to reformulate the billiard reflection rule in the sense of the following Proposition \ref{Prop:System}.
+For that, we denote the $(n-1)$-dimensional unit sphere of $\R^n$ by $S^{n-1}$.